 Some criminologists suggest that the culture of poverty may place tremendous importance on personal appearance and self-respect because economic deprivation is so pronounced.
 Consequently, youths interpret signs of disrespect or other seemingly trivial affronts as serious threats.
-Elijah Anderson calls this concept the "code of the street," in which violence-even murder-is viewed as a normative response to signs of disrespect.
-Arguments, fights, and even homicides stemming from trivial confrontations, such as bumping into another person or staring at another person in a threatening manner, are likely to lead many youths to subscribe to a subcultural code of the streets.
+Elijah Anderson calls this concept the "code of the street," in which violence-even murder-is viewed as a normative response to signs of disrespect (see Box 2.7, the "A Window on Delinquency" feature).
+66 Arguments, fights, and even homicides stemming from trivial confrontations, such as bumping into another person or staring at another person in a threatening manner, are likely to lead many youths to subscribe to a subcultural code of the streets.
 Research by Eric Stewart, Christopher Schreck, and their colleagues suggests that youths who adopt the code of the street set themselves up for greater involvement in both violent delinquency and victimization as the targets of violence.
-Reference of the street set themselves up for greater involvement in both violent delinquency and victimization as the targets of violence.